ut-osa/assise/README.md

 This indicates that KernFS is unreachable.
 Please make sure that KernFS is running and that its ports are not blocked by a firewall.
 ##

+##
+**LibFS/KernFS exits with ''ibv_reg_mr failed [error code: 12]''**

+This an issue with the RDMA driver being unable to pin memory pages.
+This could be due to a limit imposed by the OS memlock parameter.
+You can try increasing its value or setting it to unlimited via the command `ulimit -l unlimited`.

 ## License
 This software is provided under the terms of the [GNU General Public License 2](https://www.gnu.org/licenses/gpl-2.0.html).